Home » Social proof » Social Proof Examples in B2B Marketing +How to Use Them

 Utilize expert social proof by asking for a review from an industry expert or high profile business.
 This will make a good impression on those brands who are still sitting on the fence.

 Celebrity endorsements might not be that common in B2B marketing, but using that type of social proof is still possible.
+If you have a tech company, it might be beneficial to partner up with an influential expert from your field that can promote your product.

 Especially a social media endorsement by an influencer can reach a broader audience and cater to the wisdom of the crowd.